 Health savings accounts (HSAs) have become a popular option for people who wish to have comprehensive individual health insurance while building up tax-free savings they can roll over from year to year.
-According to research firm Devenir, more than 16 million people had an HSA in 2015.

 An HSA allows individuals to use tax-free funds to pay for medical expenses, doctors’ visits, prescriptions, and other qualified health expenses.
 In many cases, employers also contribute matching dollars.

 Before you can contribute to your HSA, however, you must first be enrolled in an HDHP.
 As the name indicates, HDHPs have a higher deductible than traditional insurance plans.
 However, they do offer lower monthly premiums, which is why so many employers and individuals are drawn to them.

 Just because you have an HDHP, does not mean it qualifies for an HSA.There are a few things to consider since having a high deductible is not the only requirement for an HDHP to be HSA eligible.

 As defined by the IRS, HSA qualified HDHPs have:

 - A higher deductible than typical individual health insurance plans.